Posted on

 Are you a contractor looking to get licensed?
 We have course discounts available HERE

 Official Complaints save lives.
-Learn how to file a complaint HERE

 In May of 2023, Colorado passed SB23-206 which raises radon awareness for new home buyers and renters.
 Click the link above to read more.
 The new law requires landlords and home sellers to give written disclosures on the risks of radon to future occupants.
 No mandates for testing or mitigation.
 More information below: